VanessaTsang888/sass-essential-training/3-working-with-sass-script/challenge-badges/challenge-badges.md

 # Challenge Badges

 The challenge is to create a mixin that will help us generate badges for a website.
+Use a number of the SASS features to complete the challenge.

 ## The Problem
 [The Problem](http://raybo.org/slides_sassesst/?d=03_10&#/0/0/3)